Talks and Events

 Frank, unflinching and threaded with unexpected humour, Mouthpiece takes a look at two different sides of a city that exist in ignorance of one another, and asks whether it’s possible to tell someone else’s story without exploiting them along the way.

-Note: Contains frequent strong language, descriptions of violence, scenes of sexual nature and references to suicide.
+Note: Contains frequent strong language, descriptions of violence, scenes of a sexual nature and references to suicide.
 Strictly no latecomers.
+No re-admittance.

 Supported by Creative Scotland and the City of Edinburgh Council.
 Image by Stewart Armstrong.